metisjs/metis-ui/src/components/divider/index.en-US.md

 ---
 title: Divider
+description: A divider line separates different content.
 group:
   title: Layout
 ---

-A divider line separates different content.

 ## When To Use